✥ ✥ ✥

 You want to best organize work to optimize the product’s value (Return on Investment, Net Present Value, etc.; see Value and ROI).
 Scrum focuses a lot on how to organize work, and it’s obvious that “doing things right” contributes to solid value.
 However, Value and ROI may relate even more strongly to stakeholders and to “doing the right thing.”

 More broadly, value comes from delivering something of worth to stakeholders.
-An enterprise has many stakeholders: customers, end users, stockholders, designers, architects, developers, and testers, each of whom contributes to an overall sense of value and stands to benefit from the ongoing creation of Product Increments.
+An enterprise has many stakeholders: customers, end users, stockholders, marketing and sales, support, designers, architects, developers, and testers, each of whom contributes to an overall sense of value and stands to benefit from the ongoing creation of Product Increments.

 An ideal system increases value for all of the stakeholders, rather than benefiting one at the expense of the other.
 While everyone may have to give something (time, money, work), we want to achieve the paradox that everyone gets more than they give — or, at least as reduced to cynical terms, that everyone gets as much as they give.